tdunning/k-means-auto-encoder/README.md

 As with the random points, having more clusters results in lower error, but the time series appears to be somewhat simpler in that error decreases more rapidly with increasing `k` than for the random points.

+# The figures

+`cube-root.pdf` - shows how closely the accuracy versus cluster count follows theoretical considerations.

+`points.pdf` - shows the error versus number of clusters for training and test data in the case of randomly distributed points.

+`time-series.pdf` - shows the error versus number of clusters for training and test data in the case of time series data.

+`time-series-reconstruction.pdf` - shows how well the reconstructed signal (red) matches the original test signal (in black).
+The blue line that is offset down by 1 shows the reconstruction error.

+# Running the code
+To run the code and regenerate the figures, make sure you have R installed and then run the following commands:

+    $ Rscript clustering.r
+    $ Rscript time-series.r

+These scripts should take less than a minute to run.
+On a mac, you can then do this to open all of the figures in `Preview`:

+    $ open *.pdf

+The code should be well enough commented to follow, especially with reference to this README and the associated blog.
+If you have problems, send me a question at one of the following addresses:

+    @ted_dunning
+    tdunning@maprtech.com
+    ted.dunning@gmail.com